dfelinto/blender-manual/modifiers/deform/laplacian_smooth.rst

-The :guilabel:`Laplacian Smooth` and :guilabel:`Shape Enhanced` modifier allows you to reduce noise on a mesh's surface with minimal changes to its shape, and exaggerates a shape using a Laplacian smoothing modifier in the reverse direction using a single parameter, :math:`factor` , that supports negative and positive values:
+The :guilabel:`Laplacian Smooth` and :guilabel:`Shape Enhanced` modifier allows you to reduce noise on a mesh's surface with minimal changes to its shape, and exaggerates a shape using a Laplacian smoothing modifier in the reverse direction using a single parameter, The :guilabel:`factor` , that supports negative and positive values:
 **negative for enhancement** and **positive for smoothing**\ .

 The :guilabel:`Shape enhanced` method exaggerates a shape using a Laplacian smoothing operator